IGMP

 Now, let’s talk about some of the important operations of Internet Group Management Protocol.
 How a Receiver sends Multicast Group Join message?
 How an IGMP Multicast Query is sent?

 Firstly let’s look at IGMP Join Request.
 As you can see below, firstly receiver tells that, it want to receive Multicast traffic.
 It also tellss the Multicast Source that it want to receive that Multicast Traffic.
 Because here, we are using IGMPv3.
-Then, this Join Request is sent to the Dr.
+Then, this Join Request is sent to the DR.

 IGMP-Join-Request